On the prospects of interpolatory spline bases for accurate mass lumping strategies in isogeometric analysis: Introduction

 In \cite{voet2023mathematical,voet2025mass}, the authors proved that the eigenfrequencies for the row-sum lumped mass always underestimate those for a nonnegative consistent mass, thereby also ensuring a larger critical time step.
 The authors then constructed a sequence of banded (or block-banded) matrices converging to the consistent mass and monotonically improving the eigenfrequency approximation from below.
 While those constructions significantly reduced the eigenfrequency error and visibly improved the accuracy, they did not improve the convergence rate.
 Nevertheless, they are among the most versatile strategies, applicable to single-patch, multi-patch as well as trimmed geometries.

 Realizing that the B-spline basis may be inadequate for mass lumping, many authors are turning to different bases for the test and/or trial spaces.
 Two good examples include approximate $L^2$ dual bases \cite{anitescu2019isogeometric,nguyen2023towards} and interpolatory spline bases \cite{li2022significance,li2024interpolatory}.
-The former applies the row-sum technique in a Petrov-Galerkin framework by choosing classical (approximate) dual functions \cite[Chapter~4.6]{Schumaker2007} as test functions.
+The former applies the row-sum technique in a Petrov-Galerkin framework by choosing classical (approximate) dual functions (see \cite{chui2004nonstationary} and \cite[Chapter~4.6]{Schumaker2007}) as test functions.
 Although the idea, whose origins also date back to Cottrell \cite{cottrell2009isogeometric}, initially did not attract much attention, it was taken up again recently in \cite{anitescu2019isogeometric} with promising results.
 Since then, there has been a surge of interest in approximate dual functions \cite{nguyen2023towards, hiemstra2025higher, held2024efficient, nguyen2023higher}.
 This strategy produces optimally accurate lumped mass approximations but unfortunately introduces many other complications.
 In particular, approximate duality only holds in the parametric domain and ensuring it also holds in the physical domain complicates the assembly of the stiffness matrix \cite{nguyen2023towards}.
 Moreover, imposing essential boundary conditions requires ad hoc techniques \cite{hiemstra2025higher} and extending them to multi-patch or trimmed geometries might be difficult.
-In any case, it remains one of the few instances of high order mass lumping strategies in IGA.
+Finally, Petrov-Galerkin methods lead to non-symmetric system matrices.
+While losing symmetry is not an issue per se, giving up this property to attain high order accuracy is somewhat surprising.
+In any case, the dual lumping method remains one of the few instances of high order mass lumping strategies in IGA.